Get insurance for studying abroad

 You might also want to consider flight cancellation insurance for your airline tickets because most airlines will only allow you to cancel your flights with a doctor’s certificate.

-We recommend Worldnomads and STAY Travel Insurance to our students as excellent options for various types of travel insurance.
+We recommend Worldnomads, STAY Travel Insurance and Cap Student to our students as excellent options for various types of travel insurance.

 Worldnomads is a qualified global travel insurance provider, with coverage for extreme sports and other adventurous activities.
 You can get an insurance from Worldnomads even if you are already travelling.
 Find out more under the following link: